Apollys/TheLibraryOfLife/Readme.md

 1. To provide a list of recommendations for extremely high-quality books containing valuable information that I think are very likely to benefit anyone who reads them.
 2. To provide particularly insightful or interesting passages from each book that may spark your interest, so that you can efficiently decide and prioritize which books would be most valuable for you to read.

-## Book List
+## Books

-#### Fundamental Pillars of Health
+### Fundamental Pillars of Health

  - [**Breath**](breath.md) — James Nestor
  - [**Ikigai**](ikigai.md) — Hector Garcia and and Francesc Miralles

-#### Universal Gems
+### Universal Gems

-Top-tier books containing highly valuable and important information that I think would would benefit everyone.
+*Top-tier books containing highly valuable and important information that I think would would benefit everyone.*

  - [**The Creative Act**](the_creative_act.md) — Rick Rubin
  - [**The Power of Now**](the_power_of_now.md) — Eckhart Tolle